RedHatInsights/insights-core/docs/api.rst

 ------------------

-If greater control over data source content is required than provided by the existing specification factories, it is possible to writ a customer data source.
+If greater control over data source content is required than provided by the existing specification factories, it is possible to write a custom data source.
 This is accomplished by decorating a function with the ``@datasource`` decorator and returning a ``list`` type.
 Here's an example: